Parametrized higher category theory: Functor categories

 \section{Functor categories}

 Let $S$ be an $\infty$-category.
 Then $\Fun(S,\Cat_\infty)$ is cartesian closed, so it possesses an internal hom.
-As a basic application of the existence of $f_\ast$ under suitable hypotheses, we will define this internal hom at the level of cocartesian fibrations over $S$.
+As a basic application of Theorem~\ref{thm:FunctorialityOfCocartesianModelStructure}, we will define this internal hom at the level of cocartesian fibrations over $S$.

 \begin{prp} Let $C \to S$ be a cocartesian fibration.
 Let $\ev_0, \ev_1: \sO(S) \times_S C \to S$ denote the source and target maps.
 Then the functor